-- As part of our audit procedures we, have obtained and reviewed the IFRS 16 finance lease receivables model. - Verified that the initial inputs in the model are aligned with the ECWPA 40 year agreement. - Assessed and challenged the appropriateness of the assumptions and estimates used in terms of cash flow projections and interest rate used. - Used the inputs from the ECWPA and performed re-calculation of the finance lease receivable for the current year. - Agreed the current and non-current portions of the finance lease receivable with the IFRS 16 model. - Evaluated the adequacy of the Company's disclosure in relation to use of significant estimates and judgement and assessed the presence of trigger events in order to identify updates to the finance lease model, if required.
+As part of our audit procedures, we have:

+- Obtained and reviewed the IFRS 16 finance lease receivable model. - Assessed the appropriateness of the assumptions and estimates used in terms of cash flow projections and interest rate used. - Ensured validity of the model by aligning the revenue projections to the actual receipts. - Agreed the current and non-current portions of the finance lease receivable with the IFRS 16 model. - Evaluated the adequacy of the Company's disclosure in relation to use of significant estimates and judgement and assessed the presence of trigger events in order to identify updates to the finance lease model, if required.